MetaSys-LISBP/IsoCor/README.md

 The PDF documentation can be built locally by replacing `html` by `latexpdf` in the command above.
 You will need a recent latex installation.

-## References
+## How to cite
-1. Millard P., Létisse F., Sokol S. and Portais J.C.
-IsoCor: correcting MS data in isotope labeling experiments.
-Bioinformatics, 2012, [doi: 10.1093/bioinformatics/bts127](https://doi.org/10.1093/bioinformatics/bts127)
-2. Su X., Lu W. and Rabinowitz J.D.
-Metabolite spectral accuracy on orbitraps.
-Analytical chemistry, 2017, [doi: 10.1021/acs.analchem.7b00396](https://doi.org/10.1021/acs.analchem.7b00396)
-3. Millard P., Delépine B., Guionnet M., Heuillet M., Bellvert F. and Letisse F. IsoCor: isotope correction for high-resolution MS labeling experiments.
+Millard P., Delépine B., Guionnet M., Heuillet M., Bellvert F. and Letisse F. IsoCor: isotope correction for high-resolution MS labeling experiments.
 Bioinformatics, 2019, [doi: 10.1093/bioinformatics/btz209](https://doi.org/10.1093/bioinformatics/btz209)

 ## Authors
 Baudoin Delépine, Matthieu Guionnet, Pierre Millard